Peggy Fleming

-Peggy Gale Fleming (born July 27, 1948) is an American former figure skater and the only American in the 1968 Winter Olympics in Grenoble, France to bring home a Gold Medal.
-She is the 1968 Olympic Champion in Ladies' singles and a three-time World Champion (1966–1968).
-Fleming has been a television commentator in figure skating for over 20 years, including several Winter Olympic Games.
+Peggy Gale Fleming (born July 27, 1948) is a retired American figure skater.
+She is the 1968 Winter Olympic Champion in the ladies' singles, being the only American gold medalist at these Games, and a three-time World Champion (1966–1968) in the same event.
+Fleming has been a television commentator in figure skating for over 20 years, including at several Winter Olympic Games.